ids-s1-21/project-Data_Pirates/README.md

 In order to answer the second component, we first wanted to show the difference in economic sectors depending on the continent.
-We used the agriculture, industry and service variable and saw that America had the highest value for service but the lowest value for agriculture.
+We used the agriculture, industry and service variables and saw that America had the highest value for service but the lowest value for agriculture.
 Meanwhile, Africa had the lowest value for service but the highest value for agriculture.
 There was also quite a significant difference between